alibabacloud-automation/terraform-alicloud-prometheus/README.md

 English | [简体中文](https://github.com/terraform-alicloud-modules/terraform-alicloud-prometheus/blob/master/README-CN.md)

-Terraform module which creates Mybase and its account on Alibaba Cloud.
+Terraform module which creates monitor of Prometheus on Alibaba Cloud.

 These types of resources are supported: